 Copies of paper materials from the Teen Facilitator Guide and website as needed

-Computer, screen and projector for Power Point, websites and videos (posters with the storyboard can be used instead but will require additional materials)
+Computer, screen and projector for Power Point, websites, and videos (posters with the storyboard can be used instead but will require additional materials)

 Pens and/or pencils for collecting data and recording observations and reflections

-Some standard craft supplies, see last page for list
+Some standard craft supplies (see last page for list)

 A sink if you choose to do the Bee Vision activity

-Grade Level: 3rd-8th Grades (activities may be modified for younger or older age groups if needed)
+Grade Level: 3rd–8th Grades (activities may be modified for younger or older age groups if needed).

 Facilities: Location with adequate indoor work space with tables and an outdoor space for exploring nature.